wrath3k16/other-selfbot/readme.txt

 Run the Installer.bat to install the dependancies if you get any errors refer to manual installation.

-once youve installed all the dependancies you may run the turner
+once youve installed all the dependancies you may run the turner onner
 -----------------------------------------------------------------------------------------------------

 ## Manual Installation